 1. Barbell Curl

-The barbell curls are the most popular arm exercise among men, and are used to target the biceps muscles.
-The exercise is typically performed using a barbell, but it can also be done with an EZ curl bar.
+Barbell curls are the most popular arm exercise among men.
+The exercise typically uses a barbell but can also be done with an EZ curl bar.
+It is one of my favorite exercises.

-In addition to the biceps, it also engages the forearms, providing a total arm workout.
+In addition to the biceps, it also engages the forearms.

 How To Do

-2. Hold a barbell with an underhand grip, your hands should be shoulder-width apart.
+- Hold a barbell with an underhand grip and keep your hands shoulder-width apart.

-4. Slowly curl the barbell towards your shoulders, keeping your elbows close to your sides.
+- Slowly curl the barbell towards your shoulders.

 Tips